gushakov/library-clean/README.md

 ## About

 This a revisit of a popular implementation of Library domain originally available from [ddd-by-examples/library](https://github.com/ddd-by-examples/library).
-The idea is to implement the same domain but using Clean DDD approach this time.
-Having implemented the same domain will allow us to compare and contrast more easily two different approaches.
+The idea is to implement the similar domain but using Clean DDD approach this time.
+Having implemented similar domain will allow us to compare and contrast more easily two approaches.
 Here are the main differences from the original architecture and implementation.

 - Clean DDD approach
 - Use case centric design